deliveroo/deliveroo.engineering/_posts/2020-09-04-increase-the-reliability-of-a-golang-codebase-with-object-constructors.md

 }
 ```

-If we were to run this code, we would get the below error:
+If we were to run this code, we would get the following error:

 ```
 ➜  go-package-scope go run main.go